All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Um in the great state of North Carolina, Kentucky, Oregon, and the race we're paying the most attention to is in Pennsylvania, especially on the Senate side of that race, where many, oh I think pretty much everybody knows why I'm endorsing Dr. Oz.
+And the race we're paying the most attention to is in Pennsylvania, especially on the Senate side of that race where many, well, I think pretty much everybody knows why I'm endorsing Dr. Oz.

 Why?